peterjwest/clean-sweep/README.md

 # unlinted [![npm version][npm-badge]][npm-url] [![build status][circle-badge]][circle-url] [![coverage status][coverage-badge]][coverage-url]

-General purpose project-wide linting and hygiene
+General purpose project-wide linting and hygiene.

+The aim of this project is lint across all plain text files in a codebase.
+This project includes various general purpose whitespace and character checks, including a UTF8 validator.

 ## Installation: